DiffPD: Differentiable Projective Dynamics

 We present two examples demonstrating the power of using gradient information to optimize the initial configuration of a soft-body task.
 In the ``Bunny'' example, we optimize the initial position and velocity of a soft Stanford bunny so that its bounce trajectory ends at a target position.
 In the ``Routing tendon'' example, we optimize a constant actuation signals applied to each muscle in a soft cuboid with one face sticky on the ground so that the corner at the opposite face reaches a target point at the end of simulation.

 \paragraph{Bunny} For this example, we optimize the initial pose and velocity of a Stanford bunny (1601 elements and 7062 DoFs) so that its center of mass (red dots in Fig.~\ref{fig:bunny}) reaches a target position (blue dot in Fig.~\ref{fig:bunny}) when the simulation finishes.
-We add 251 surface vertices (753 DoFs) to the set of possible contact nodes -- approximately 10.7\% of the 2354 vertices.
+This example uses the complementarity-based contact model, and we add 251 surface vertices (753 DoFs) to the set of possible contact nodes -- approximately 10.7\% of the 2354 vertices.
 Fig.~\ref{fig:bunny} illustrates the trajectory of the bunny before and after optimization: the initial guess generates a trajectory almost to the opposite direction of the target, and the optimized trajectory ends much closer to the target.
 Note that none of the three methods solve this task perfectly: the trajectory does not reach the target even after optimization.
 This is because the target is chosen arbitrarily rather than generated from simulating a ground truth bounce trajectory, so it is not guaranteed to be reachable.